 5. Bedtime Routine

-I love to sleep and I make it my job to be in my bed for at least 8 hours per night (preferably 9-10 hours per night).
-I usually fall asleep between 10-10:30pm, and I get up between 6-6:30am.
+I love to sleep and I make it my job to be in my bed for at least 8 hours per night.
+I usually fall asleep around 10pm, and since I have a one-year-old baby, I get up between 6-6:30am.
 The night routine I’ve established helps me get into a relaxing state of mind.

 - Invest in comfortable pajamas and nice bedding

-- Put lavender essential oil on my temples and the soles of my feet (and I’ve only been in California for a year, folks!)
+- Spray lavender essential oil on my pillow (and I only lived in California for a few years, folks!)

 - Watch a show on Netflix (something light!) or read from my book